A Comprehensive Guide to Ceramic Machining

 (IV) Extended production time

-Ceramic CNC machining takes a long time to produce, because its hardness and brittleness make machining more complex and time-consuming than metal, and high precision requirements require the use of special tools and equipment, which can easily lead to delays in project completion.
+Ceramic machining takes a long time to produce, because its hardness and brittleness make machining more complex and time-consuming than metal, and high precision requirements require the use of special tools and equipment, which can easily lead to delays in project completion.

-7.Application of ceramic CNC machining
+7.Application of ceramic machining

 (I) Medical Field

-ceramic CNC machining are widely used in the medical field.
+ceramic machining are widely used in the medical field.
 Their strength, biocompatibility and corrosion resistance make them ideal materials for medical implants.
 In dentistry, they are often used to make prostheses such as crowns, bridges and implants.
 Zirconia ceramics are particularly popular in the dental field.
 Ceramics can be processed into complex shapes, which is conducive to the manufacture of customized implants and the realization of precise and personalized medical solutions.

 (II) Electronic Field

-In the electrical and electronic industry, ceramic CNC machining is used to manufacture parts with high dielectric properties, durability, heat resistance and wear resistance.
+In the electrical and electronic industry, ceramic machining is used to manufacture parts with high dielectric properties, durability, heat resistance and wear resistance.
 The heat resistance of ceramics makes it suitable for the manufacture of components in extreme temperatures and harsh environments, such as circuit board heat sinks, vacuum circuit breakers, substrates, insulators and microwave oven components.

 (III) Industrial Field